jim-schwoebel/allie/tests/readme.md

 - tests for modules and brew installations (FFmpeg and SoX)
 - ability to clean files via cleaning scripts (mostly de-duplication, will expand in future)
 - ability to augment files via augmentation scripts (in ./datasets/) directory
-- ability to featurize files via default_featurizers.
+- ability to featurize files via default_featurizers
 - ability to properly execute model training scripts (via test files and model.py script)
 - ability to transcribe files
 - ability to compress machine learning models and make production-ready repositories (in ./production directory)